Girl with a Pearl Earring

 With more artists’ oeuvres thoroughly examined, we shall reach a level of knowledge that may even reveal that what we claim as rare and unique achievements of only a few great artists we in the present know a good deal about are actually more generalized achievements: perhaps Rembrandt, Dou and Vermeer will end up being much more children of their time.
 However, this will in no way diminish the attraction of the great artists; on the contrary, they will have achieved with comparable materials to their own generation more outstanding creations that survived the judgment of centuries of spectators – not because of the materials they used but primarily for the way they utilized them to reach such exquisite artistic qualities.

 Based on technical considerations, do you feel that the authorship of any painting(s) by Vermeer ought to be reconsidered?

-JW: At the Vermeer-symposium in The Hague in 1995, I was the first to advance the questioning about the authorship of the St. Praxedis, based on a close examination of the painting itself compared with early accepted works by Vermeer.
+At the Vermeer-symposium in The Hague in 1995, I was the first to advance the questioning about the authorship of the Saint Praxedis, based on a close examination of the painting itself compared with early accepted works by Vermeer.
 Part of this lecture was included in my article "Contours of Vermeer" from 1998.
 My arguments then presented are now being further substantiated by new observations and supplementary scientific examinations.
-On the other hand, and on the flip side of the case with the St. Praxedis, there may well be other paintings traditionally attributed to Vermeer which in recent years have been rejected but, after renewed insights and thanks to the vast technical material now available on Vermeer, may prove to be genuine works by the master himself.
+On the other hand, and on the flip side of the case with the Saint Praxedis, there may well be other paintings traditionally attributed to Vermeer which in recent years have been rejected but, after renewed insights and thanks to the vast technical material now available on Vermeer, may prove to be genuine works by the master himself.
 I’m quite convinced that the artist’s oeuvre soon may increase with yet another outstanding work.

 If you could ask Mr. Johannes Vermeer a single question, what would you wish to know?